 No, application fees are not included in the amount showing on your T2202A as they are usually paid before your student number is assigned and your student account established.
 As application fees are eligible for a tax credit, you will need to hold on to the receipt or proof of payment which was provided when you paid the fee if you wish to claim the fee.
 As noted above, CRA requests that you do not attach the T2202A or other receipts to your tax return.

-The University issues T4A slips to students who received scholarships, bursaries, prizes, grants or fellowships.
+The University issues T4A slips to students who received University of Saskatchewan scholarships, bursaries, prizes, grants or fellowships.
 The slip is mailed to the address on record at the end of February each year so please ensure your address is current to prevent delays in receiving your T4A.

-The full amount of scholarships, fellowships or bursaries that are received by you as a student with respect to your enrolment in a program that entitles you to claim the education amount are not taxable and do not have to be reported as income on your tax return.
-If, however, you are not eligible for the education amount, only the part of the post-secondary scholarships, fellowships or bursaries that is more than $500 must be reported on your tax return.
+The full amount of scholarships, fellowships or bursaries that are received by you as a student with respect to your enrolment in a program that entitles you to claim the full-time education amount are not taxable and do not have to be reported as income on your tax return.
+If you only claimed the part-time education tax credit, your scholarship exemption is limited to the sum of the cost of materials related to the program (e.g. books, lab coats, brushes, paints) plus the tuition and other fees paid in respect of the program.
+If you are not eligible for the education amount, the part of the post-secondary scholarships, fellowships or bursaries that is more than $500 must be reported on your tax return.